fmlove/Thesis/output/_main.md

 Of note, Özkan et al. also do not find a link between protrudin and CNS axonal lysosome transport.
 They knocked down protrudin in hippocampal neurons, but found no effect on the distribution of LAMP1-labelled lysosomes into the axon  [@ozkanERLysosomeContacts2021].
 This supports the idea that protrudin is not involved with late endosome/lysosome transport in neurons, but that other transport mechanisms (e.g. BORC) are predominant in axon transport.

 While these findings can effectively rule out late endosome/lysosome transport as a mechanism through which protrudin drives neuroprotection and axon regeneration, they are worth bearing in mind when it comes to clinical translation.
 The differential expression of FYCO1 across cell types suggests potential variations in the regulation of lysosome transport between them.
-While protrudin overexpression has no substantial effect on this transport in cortical neurons, it could have an impact on other populations, leading to possible off-target effects in non-neuronal cell types.
+While protrudin overexpression has no substantial effect on this transport in cortical neurons, it could have an impact on other populations, leading to possible undesired effects in non-neuronal cell types.
 Any gene therapies incorporating protrudin should therefore be carefully targeted to limit expression in the PNS and glial populations.

 It remains an open question whether or not enhancing axonal lysosome transport could promote axon regeneration, for many of the reasons discussed at the start of this chapter.
 Further research in this area is required, either targeting transport mechanisms such as BORC or calcyon (which have been demonstrated to act neurons), or through exogenous expression of FYCO1.
 In fact, Saridaki et al. have already shown that FYCO1 overexpression in a *Drosophila* model of Parkinson's disease preserves motor function at baseline levels and prevents age-related decline  [@saridakiFYCO1MediatesClearance2018].
 (That being said, *Drosophila* does not contain an ortholog for protrudin, so FYCO1 may not have the same effect as it would in a vertebrate model [@wangHereditarySpasticParaplegia2008].)
 While FYCO1 is an appealing candidate for further study, due to the possibility of it acting synergistically with protrudin, it might be unfeasible as a gene therapy due to the size of the FYCO1 transcript.
 At over 4.4kbp, it is very close to the packaging capacity of most AAV capsids, even without a promoter or other vector elements.
 However, a better understanding of FYCO1 function might allow for the development of a shorter functional form with better translational potential.